vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

-What this does is setting up the basic structure for your RSpec tests within rails.
+What this does is set up the basic structure for your RSpec tests within Rails.
 As you can see from the output above, this generator initialized a `spec` directory with a few files that you will need later.
 The `.rspec` file is a configuration file that we won’t need to manipulate for now.
 Just wanted to let you know what you have in front of you.
-The other files are self-explanatory but I want to mention their differences. `spec_helper.rb` is for specs that don’t depend on Rails, `rails_helper.rb` on the other hand do depend on it.
+The other files are self-explanatory but I wanted to mention their differences.

++ `spec_helper.rb` is for specs that don’t depend on Rails.

++ `rails_helper.rb` on the other hand is for specs that do depend on it.

 What is not obvious is that one of these files need to be required on top of your spec files (test files) in order to run your tests.
 Let’s have a quick look!
 When you generate a model via:

 ###### Terminal